Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Method

 where $\mathcal{N}^{s}(r_{k})$ is the neighborhood of $r_{k}$ (including the $r_{k}$) when dilation rate is $s$, and $g_{u}$ is a grid feature in this neighborhood.
 Afterward, $\{r_{k}^{s}\}_{k=1}^{K}$ are averaged and matched with every word feature $w_{n}$ to generate the importance score $\delta_{n}^{s}$:

 where ``$\cdot$'' denotes the dot product.
 Then we calculate a keyword-aware textual representation $q^{s}$ with a weighted combination of word features, where the word with higher importance score $\delta_{n}^{s}$ contributes more in constructing $q^{s}$.
-Next, the region feature $r_{k}^{s}$ is first modulated by the keyword-aware textual representation $q^{s}$ with the FiLM module, and then aggregated to generate corresponding suspected object feature $v_{k}$, which also serves as the node in SOG.
+Next, the region feature $r_{k}^{s}$ is first modulated by the keyword-aware textual representation $q^{s}$ with the FiLM module, and then aggregated to generate the corresponding suspected object feature $v_{k}$.
 The above operations can be formulated as: